-Direct-Service Industry Service

-BPA might provide service benefits to the DSIs after FY 2011, including a financial mechanism similar to the existing FY 2007-2011 DSI contract or some level of physical power under a Regional Dialogue contract.
-If BPA were to make such a sale, it might be necessary for BPA to purchase power to provide such service, as described in section 3.2.1.3.
-Notwithstanding any other provisions in this TRM, all issues associated with the establishment of the Industrial Firm Power (IP) rate under section 7 of the Northwest Power Act will be determined in the applicable 7(i) Process.
-BPA does not intend to tier the IP rate, but it is neither authorized nor prohibited from doing so by this TRM.

 Section 7(b)(2) Rate Test

-PF Exchange Rate for Customers with a CHWM Contract
+PF Exchange Rate for Customers with CHWM Contract

-For customers that have a signed CHWM Contract and a Residential Purchase and Sale (RPS) Agreement and have agreed they will not seek and will not receive residential exchange benefits pursuant to section 5(c) of the Northwest Power Act other than pursuant to Section IV(G) of BPA’s 2008 Average System Cost Methodology or its successor, BPA will establish a PF Exchange rate(s) in each 7(i) Process.
-Such rate(s) will be set consistent with the Northwest Power Act and subject to TRM sections 10.5.3 and 10.5.4.
-Such rate(s) will be based on the costs and credits allocated in such 7(i) Process to the Tier 1 Cost Pools, appropriate transmission costs, and appropriate loads.
-Such rate(s) will not be based on costs and credits allocated in such 7(i) Process to the Tier 2 Cost Pools, other appropriate transmission costs, or Tier 2 loads.
+The PF Exchange Rate is not applicable to PF customers with a CHWM Contract.

 PF Exchange Rate for Customers without a CHWM Contract

 For customers that have not signed a CHWM Contract and have signed an RPS Agreement, BPA will establish a PF Exchange rate(s) in each 7(i) Process.
-Such rate(s) will be set consistent with the Northwest Power Act and subject to TRM sections 10.5.3 and 10.5.4.
-Such rate(s) will be based on the costs and credits allocated in such rate case to the Tier 1 and Tier 2 Cost Pools, appropriate transmission costs, and appropriate loads.
+Such rate(s) will be set consistent with the Northwest Power Act.

-Section 7(b)(2) or Section 7(b)(3) Issues Not Addressed by TRM
+Section 7(b)(2) or Section 7(b)(3) Issues Not Addressed by PRDM

-Notwithstanding any other provisions in this TRM, this TRM does not address, and therefore neither authorizes nor precludes, the allocation of section 7(b)(2) trigger amounts to BPA surplus sales, including secondary energy sales under the Slice product.
-Notwithstanding any other provisions in this TRM, all issues pertaining to calculation of the section 7(b)(2) rate test and allocation of the section 7(b)(3) surcharge will be determined in the applicable 7(i) Process.
+Notwithstanding any other provisions in this PRDM, this PRDM does not address, and therefore neither authorizes nor precludes, the allocation of section 7(b)(2) trigger amounts to BPA surplus sales, including secondary energy sales under the Slice product.
+Notwithstanding any other provisions in this PRDM, all issues pertaining to calculation of the section 7(b)(2) rate test and allocation of the section 7(b)(3) surcharge will be determined in the applicable 7(i) Process.